On a tip from the waitress at the cute little

 fancier-than-we’re used-to restaurant on the bay,

-when were done eating the cheapest thing on the menu
+when we’re done eating the cheapest thing on the menu

 and watching the trawlers chug out to sea, my mother and I